 Shorthair is the default coat type in cats, however, mutations have occurred which have changed the coat, these include longhair, hairless and the rex mutations most commonly associated with the Devon Rex and Cornish Rex.

-Over 70 genetic mutations (variants) and 250 hereditary diseases have been identified in cats which involve diseases and structural abnormalities and have been defined in the cat, many involving diseases and structural abnormalities.
+Over 70 genetic mutations (variants) and 250 hereditary diseases have been identified in cats that involve diseases and structural abnormalities and have been defined in the cat, many involving diseases and structural abnormalities.

-A DNA test can identify inherited diseases which enable the veterinarian and owner to take early intervention and provides purebred cat breeders with the opportunity to remove high-risk cats from the breeding pool.
+A DNA test can identify inherited diseases which enables the veterinarian and owner to take early intervention and provides purebred cat breeders with the opportunity to remove high-risk cats from the breeding pool.

-Diseases which can be tested for via DNA analysis include:
+Diseases that can be tested for via DNA analysis include:

 Cats have three blood groups, A, B and AB.
 Blood grouping is particularly important for cat breeders to prevent neonatal isoerythrolysis, a is a serious and life-threatening condition caused when kittens who have type A blood nurse from their mother who has type B blood during the first 24 hours of life.
 The queen’s first milk is known as colostrum contains naturally occurring alloantibodies against the kitten’s type A blood group.